pacofeng/frontendmaster-webpack-4-fundamentals/README.md

     );
 };
 ```
-* webpack-dev-middleware: add to express like other plugins, it provides hot module replacement on server side
+* **webpack-dev-middleware**: add to express like other plugins, it provides hot module replacement on server side
-* multipage-webpack-plugin: webpack plugin that allows for trivial configuration for multi page web applications
+* **multipage-webpack-plugin**: webpack plugin that allows for trivial configuration for multi page web applications
 * Using CSS with webpack:
 ```
 module.exports = () => ({